-GQ4 There is a systematic and planned approach to the management of records b) There are provisions for back-up / recovery in the event of loss of records.
+GQ4 There is a systematic and planned approach to the management of records

-c) Systems ensure data protection, confidentiality and public disclosure (whistleblowing).
+- a) There are suitable systems for the creation, review, amendment, retention and destruction of records. - b) There are provisions for back-up / recovery in the event of loss of records. - c) Systems ensure data protection, confidentiality and public disclosure (whistleblowing).

-GQ5 There are systems to ensure that all adverse events are investigated promptly a) Staff are instructed in how to use incident reporting systems.
+GQ5 There are systems to ensure that all adverse events are investigated promptly

-b) Effective corrective and preventive actions are taken where necessary and improvements in practice are made.
+- a) Staff are instructed in how to use incident reporting systems. - b) Effective corrective and preventive actions are taken where necessary and improvements in practice are made.

-GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored a) There are documented risk assessments for all practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice.
+GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored

-- b) Risk assessments are reviewed regularly. - c) Staff can access risk assessments and are made aware of risks during training.
+- a) There are documented risk assessments for all practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice. - b) Risk assessments are reviewed regularly. - c) Staff can access risk assessments and are made aware of risks during training.